jfrshd/MiningTwitterData/README.md

 In this project, we did some text mining on Twitter, using some realistic data taken on Martin Luther King's Day `#MLKDay`.
 We have downloaded some data using the streaming API, pre-processed the data in JSON format and extracted some interesting terms and hashtags from the tweets.
 The project has also introduced the concept of term co-occurrence and built a co-occurrence matrix and used it to find some interesting insight.

 Data is then visualized using `Vincent` which is a great tool that can easily bridge the gap between Python and a language like Javascript that offers a great tool like D3.js, one of the most important libraries for interactive visualisation.
+And then geodata of the tweets is visualized using `Leaflet` javascript library.